Flood Advisory issued for Bayamon, Guaynabo by NWS - NewsBreak

 weather.gov

-Effective: 2022-09-09 09:25:00 CDT Expires: 2022-09-09 12:30:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2022-09-11 16:34:00 EDT Expires: 2022-09-11 19:45:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be aware of your surroundings and do not drive on flooded roads.
-Please report observed flooding to local emergency services or law enforcement and request they pass this information to the National Weather Service when you can do so safely.
-Target Area: Burnett; Douglas; Washburn FLOOD ADVISORY IN EFFECT UNTIL 1230 PM CDT THIS AFTERNOON * WHAT...Flooding caused by excessive rainfall is expected. * WHERE...Portions of east central Minnesota and northwest Wisconsin, including the following counties, in east central Minnesota, Pine.
-In northwest Wisconsin, Burnett, Douglas and Washburn. * WHEN...Until 1230 PM CDT. * IMPACTS...Minor flooding in low-lying and poor drainage areas.
-Water over roadways.
-Ponding of water in urban or other areas is occurring or is imminent. * ADDITIONAL DETAILS - At 925 AM CDT, Doppler radar and automated rain gauges indicated heavy rain due to thunderstorms.
+Target Area: Knox; Laurel; McCreary; Whitley FLOOD ADVISORY IN EFFECT UNTIL 745 PM EDT THIS EVENING * WHAT...Flooding caused by excessive rainfall is expected. * WHERE...Portions of south central Kentucky and southeast Kentucky, including the following counties, in south central Kentucky, Laurel, McCreary and Whitley.
+In southeast Kentucky, Knox. * WHEN...Until 745 PM EDT. * IMPACTS...Minor flooding in low-lying and poor drainage areas. * ADDITIONAL DETAILS - At 434 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 1 and 2.5 inches of rain have fallen. - Additional rainfall amounts of 1 to 2 inches are expected over the area.
-This additional rain will result in minor flooding. - Some locations that will experience flooding include Pine City, Rock Creek, Grantsburg, Trade Lake, Siren, Wascott, Webster, Solon Springs, Minong, Webb Lake Wisconsin, Gordon, Dairyland, Danbury, Mille Lacs Band Lena Lake Area, Branstad, Randall, Oakland, Riverside, Markville and Birch Island Lake. - http://www.weather.gov/safety/flood
+Up to 1 inch of rain has fallen. - Additional rainfall amounts up to 1 inch are expected over the area.
+This additional rain will result in minor flooding. - Some locations that will experience flooding include Grove, Bark Camp, Deering, Rye, Youngs Creek, Vox, Barton, Keavy, Cumberland Falls S.P., North Corbin, Dorthae, Moore Hill, Honeybee and Corbin. - http://www.weather.gov/safety/flood

 weather.gov